-We estimate that shrinkage for earthwork quantification for the cohesive lean clay (CL) loess and lean to fat clay (CL-CH) local alluvium soils will be on the order of 20 to 30 percent (1.2 to 1.3).
+We estimate that shrinkage for earthwork quantification for the cohesive lean clay (CL) loess will be on the order of 20 to 30 percent (1.2 to 1.3).
+Higher shrinkage values on the order of 30 to 40 percent (1.3 to 1.4) are possible for the very moist cohesive alluvium soils encountered in the upstream valley.
 Settlement of the embankment due to consolidation of new fill and underlying foundation soils will also appear as shrinkage and require additional volume.